Course Registration

 PhD students should be registered for 300 units (including Reading & Research, Advanced Research, etc.) each quarter, including Summer Quarter.

-Exceptions include: students on Pro Forma, students who submit and defend their dissertation by Friday of first week of their graduation quarter, leaves of absence
+Exceptions include: students who submit and defend their dissertation by Friday of first week of their graduation quarter, leaves of absence

 MS Students